 - the ability to operate a profitable business

 - protection from competition; this is particularly important if the premises are in a shopping centre or group of shops owned by the same landlord.

 Our publication How to negotiate your way to a better retail lease explores these matters in more detail.

 Main issues to consider

 Some of the key terms and conditions typically included in a lease are:

-Our section on main issues to consider when negotiating a lease provides more detailed information about each of these matters - familiarise yourself with them before starting negotiations.
+Our information on understanding commercial leases provides more detailed information about each of these matters - familiarise yourself with them before starting negotiations.